Your buffer zone (and how it is affecting your FE Exam results)

 Once you get past the first No, the second, third, fourth…one hundredth No comes a lot easier.

 And in return, feel liberated in your new freedom and health of your buffer zone.

-You will have more time for yourself, to focus on the things that actually matter to you.
-Like spending time with your family, friends…and preparing for and passing the FE Exam results you have always wanted.
+You will have more time for yourself, to focus on the things that actually matter to you – like spending time with your family, friends…and preparing for and receiving the FE Exam results you have always wanted.

 I know I do and I am happy that I finally started down this road of saying No.

 Going back at this point will be impossible.

 A healthy buffer zone has lead me down a road of productivity that I haven’t experienced since I was in my younger years.